DevShah3007/Snake_Game/README.md

-# Snake_Game
+# The Perfect Snake
-Snake game is the first game coded by me.
+The Perfect Snake is the first game coded by me.

 Completely built with **PyGame**, it is similar to the classical **Snake Game**.